Twin study: Classical twin method

 Monozygotic (identical – MZ) twins raised in a family share 100% of their genes, and all of their shared environment.
 Any differences arising between them in these circumstances are random (i.e. due to environmental effects unique to each twin).
-The correlation between identical twins provides an estimate of A + C. Dizygotic (DZ) twins also share C, but share on average only 50% of their genes: so the correlation between fraternal twins is a direct estimate of ½A+C. If we denote with r the correlation, we can define rmz and rdz as the correlations of a trait among identical and fraternal twins respectively.
+The correlation between identical twins provides an estimate of A + C. Dizygotic (DZ) twins also share C, but share, on average only 50% of their genes: so the correlation between fraternal twins is a direct estimate of ½(A)+C. If we denote with r the correlation, we can define rmz and rdz as the correlations of a trait among identical and fraternal twins, respectively.
 For any particular trait, then: